 Chunking Your Schedule

 I recommend “chunking” your study and school work.
 Chunking is figuring out everything you need to do for each class each week and then scheduling a half to an hour every day to work on those assignments.
 For example if you have two chapters to read every week.
 You schedule twenty minutes every day until you have completed your reading.
-Approaching studying this way helps reduce stress frustration, and allows balance in your life.
+Approaching studying this way helps reduce stress, frustration, and allows balance in your life.
 Nobody can read two hundred pages in one night and retain the information.

 Building a sound support system is extremely important.
 We all have days when we need somebody to encourage us.
 Having a supportive group of family and friends, who you can talk, complain, laugh, and cry with during your career shift is imperative.
-These are the folks that will give good advice or rescue you when you are working too hard.
+These are the folks who will give good advice or rescue you when you are working too hard.
 They will see things you don’t.

 Remember you have options and you can find happiness in your career.
 There are a number of people, like myself, who have successfully shifted careers.